 2. The Nation's Largest Private Residence

-Baltimore Estate, located in Asheville, North Carolina, is the largest private residence in the US.
+Biltmore Estate, located in Asheville, North Carolina, is the largest private residence in the US.
 The estate sits on 10.86 square miles of land.
-Baltimore house, which is the main residence, was built between 1889 and 1895.
+Biltmore house, which is the main residence, was built between 1889 and 1895.
 The house measures 178,926 square feet in floor space.
 The house was built by George Washington Vanderbilt II and is currently owned by his descendants.
 The house is currently a tourist attraction.
 The house has 250 rooms, 3 kitchens, 35 bedrooms, and 65 fireplaces.
 The basement of the building a large swimming pool which is fitted with underground electrical lighting.
 The largest room in the house is the banquet hall which is 72 feet long and 42 feet wide.
 The dining table can extend to 40 feet and the room can comfortably host over 60 guests.
 To keep the guests warm, the banquet room has three fireplaces.
-Baltimore receives approximately one million visitors every year with tickets selling for $65 to $85 per person.
+Biltmore receives approximately one million visitors every year with tickets selling for $65 to $85 per person.